Parker-Isaacson/Render.md/README.md

 - Heading ID's must be at the end of the line.
 - Ordered lists only care for a number being in front, not its value.
 - Tables, by default, will have right align and will assume the first line is the header, all other lines will be inside the table body.
+- Footnotes must only be on one line.

 ## Additional Ideas